Harrisandwich/dndint-server/src/game/notes/mock-gameplay-flow.md

 Billy rolls a d20
 Billy rolled a 1

-Billy - 5
+Final Result: Intelligence 5

 Narrator: The mechanism looks like some sort of trap.
 If triggered, it could trap the party in the entrance chamber.
+It's not clear where the trigger is

+Gorg: I pick up the crate and place it under the door

+(dm only)
+DM: /roll -skill str -player 1

+(All)
+Strength check: Gorb

+Gorg - Strength 5
+Gorg rolls a d20
+Gorg rolled a 5

+Final Result: Strength 10

+Narrator: Gorg expertly hoists the crate onto his shoulders, making sure to lift with his knees.
+He places it underneath the door. *SNAP* The crate was placed on a trip wire that was afixed, ankle height, across the tunnel entrance.

+A loud click is heard from the mechanism as a large metal panel is released.

+The panel crashes into the the crate...and is stopped!
+The crate was strong enough to prevent the opening from being completely sealed.
+There is room enough under it to crawl through into the dark chamber beyond.
 ```